Maturity Model Spread and Axis Mismatch

 OWASP (multiple artifacts; no single AI CMM)Threat / control catalogsThreat coverage, not maturity.
 SAMM is general software-security MM; Agentic AI Top 10 / AIVSS / LLM Top 10 are threat catalogsOWASP ASI Top 10, OWASP AIVSS, OWASP LLM Top 10 exist; no SAMM page

-The headline finding — three different kinds of artifact
+The headline finding: three kinds of artifact

 The four don’t share an axis.
 They split into three categorical groups: